Amazing places to explore the world's ancient civilisations

 Athens, Greece

-The Greek capital was also the birthplace of theatre and the remains of some of the earliest theatres.
-The Herodion theatre (pictured) was constructed by Greek nobleman Herodes Atticus on the slopes of the Acropolis in AD 161.
-But the Theatre of Dionysus is even more ancient – in fact, it’s the world's first theatre.
-Built into southern cliff in the 6th century BC, the most famous playwrights of the classical era – Aeschylus, Sophocles, Euripides among them – had their works performed here.
+The Greek capital was also the birthplace of theatre and is home to the remains of some of the earliest theatres in existence.
+The Herodion theatre (pictured) was constructed by Greek nobleman Tiberius Claudius Herod Atticus on the western slopes of the Acropolis in around 161 AD.
+But the Theatre of Dionysus is even older – in fact, it’s the world's first theatre.
+Built into the southern cliff in the 6th century BC, the most famous playwrights of the classical era – Aeschylus, Sophocles, Euripides among them – had their works performed here.

 Tikal, Guatemala

 Head to Tikal National Park in northern Guatemala to get to the heart of the country’s enigmatic Mayan Empire.
-It’s thought a civilisation of around 150,000 Mayans inhabited the dense jungle, building their incredible and intricate structures including temples, palaces and plazas and their famous stone pyramids.
-The population was at its peak in AD 800, but collapsed just 200 years later.
-Tikal was entirely abandoned by AD 1000.
+It’s thought a civilisation of around 100,000 Mayans inhabited the dense jungle, building their incredible and intricate structures including temples, palaces and plazas and their famous stone pyramids.
+The population was at its peak during the eight century, but collapsed just 100 years later, leaving the site abandoned.

 Yaxha, Guatemala